-(Decrees No. 200/year 2004 and No. 133/year 2005 and 322/ year 2017 and 324/ y 2017), and the University admissions criteria (listed below).
+(Ministerial Resolution No. (322) of 2017 and Ministerial Resoultion No. (199) in 2019), and the University admissions criteria (listed below).

 All students applying for undergraduate admission to the University need to have one of the secondary school certificates recognized below: